Irish Open: Jamie Donaldson takes Portrush lead

 Jamie Donaldson hit a third-round 69 to take a one-shot lead at the Irish Open at Royal Portrush.

 The Welshman, without a European Tour win in 244 starts, moved to 12-under to lead from England's Anthony Wall.

-Frenchman Gregory Bourdy, the overnight leader, fell well off the pace after shooting an eight-over 80.
+Frenchman Gregory Bourdy, fell well off the pace after shooting an eight-over 80.

 Ireland's Padraig Harrington and England's Mark Foster are two shots off the lead, while Rory McIlroy's 71 leaves him on six under par.

 Donaldson said: "You've got to keep trying and it's one shot at a time, one hole at a time.

 "The only person I am playing against, I suppose, is myself.
 I've got to stay out of my own way.

 "Obviously Padraig Harrington is a class player, but it's me versus me really."

 The field will return for the final round on Sunday, with Wall looking for a first win in 364 tournaments.

 The 37-year-old, who is staying at a caravan park, called his 67 "probably the best round I've ever played".